Chicago shooting: Woman shot to death inside moving car in Washington Park, police say

 A 35-year-old woman was inside a vehicle, headed eastbound on 57th Street, when someone standing near the street fired shots, striking her, police said.

-Police said the victim was transported to Stroger Hospital in critical condition.
-The Cook County Medical Examiner's Office confirmed she later died.
+Police said the victim was transported in critical condition to Stroger Hospital, where she later died.

 There is no one in custody and Area One detectives are investigating.